scaleway/scaleway-cli/docs/commands/rdb.md

 ### Set Database Instance advanced settings

 Update an advanced setting for a Database Instance.
-Settings added upon database engine initialization can only be defined once, and cannot, therefore, be updated.
+Settings added upon database engine initalization can only be defined once, and cannot, therefore, be updated.

 **Usage:**